emarsden/dash-mpd-cli/README.md

       --auth-password <PASSWORD>
           Password to use for authentication with the server(s) hosting the DASH manifest and the media segments (HTTP Basic authentication only).

+      --auth-bearer <TOKEN>
+          Token to use for authentication with the server(s) hosting the DASH manifest and the media segments, when HTTP Bearer authentication is required.

       --timeout <SECONDS>
           Timeout for network requests (from the start to the end of the request), in seconds.